 Consider the use of real-time digital twins to track the movement of vehicles in a nationwide car or truck fleet.
 Each twin can track a specific vehicle using specific contextual information, such as the intended route, the driver’s profile, and the vehicle’s maintenance history; ML algorithms can continuously examine engine and cargo telemetry with predictive analytics.
 These twins can then alert dispatchers or drivers when problems are detected, such as a lost or erratic driver or impending maintenance issue with a vehicle.
 In additional, real-time aggregate analysis can detect regional issues affecting several vehicles, such as weather delays and closed highways.
 By boosting situational awareness, real-time digital twins enable dispatchers to quickly hone in on problems and react within seconds.

 Everything in Real Time

 The ScaleOut Digital Twin Streaming Service simultaneously analyzes and responds to incoming event messages from data sources while performing aggregate analytics across all data sources.
-This means that real-time digital twins are tracking devices, they are also reporting aggregate patterns and trends to maximize situational awareness.
+This means that while real-time digital twins are tracking devices, they are also reporting aggregate patterns and trends to maximize situational awareness.